-The arrangements in relation to the Chief Officer agreed by the Parties are: - 10.2 An interim Chief Officer may be appointed by arrangements made jointly by the Chief Executives of both Parties in consultation with the Chair of the IJB. - 10.3 The Chief Officer will be responsible for the operational management of integrated services, other than the health services listed in Annex 4 or the services hosted by another integration authority.
-Further arrangements in relation to the Chief Officer's responsibilities for operational management and strategic planning will be set out in a separate document, which the IJB consider for approval and which it may amend. - 10.4 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan.
+The arrangements in relation to the Chief Officer agreed by the Parties are: - 10.2 An interim Chief Officer may be appointed at the request of the IJB by arrangements made jointly by the Chief Executives of both Parties in consultation with the Chair of the IJB. - 10.3 The Chief Officer will be responsible for the operational management of integrated services, other than the health services listed in Annex 4 or the services hosted by another integration authority.
+Further arrangements in relation to the Chief Officer's responsibilities for operational management and strategic planning will be are set out in a separate document, which the IJB shall consider for approval and which it may amend from time to time. - 10.4 The Chief Officer shall be accountable to the IJB for the management of integrated services for which the IJB has operational oversight.
+Accountability of the Chief Officer will be ensured by the IJB through appropriate scrutiny and monitoring of the delivery of integrated services under the Chief Officer's management, if necessary through an appropriate governance framework that the IJB may put in place. - 10.5 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan.